anandabits/swift-evolution/proposals/NNNN-flexible-memberwise-initialization.md

 ## Proposed solution

-I propose adding a `memberwise` declaration modifier for initializers which allows them to *opt-in* to synthesis of memberwise initialization and a `@nomemberwise` property attribute allowing them to *opt-out* of such synthesis.
+I propose adding a `memberwise` declaration modifier for initializers which allows them to *opt-in* to synthesis of memberwise initialization and a `@nomemberwise` attribute allowing properties to *opt-out* of such synthesis and memberwise initializers to explicitly prevent memberwise initialization of specific properties.

+The programmer model is as straighforward as possible.

+The set of properties that receive memberwise initialization parameters is determined by considering *only* the initializer declaration and the declarations for all properties that are *at least* as visible as the initializer (including any behaviors attached to the properties).
+The rules are as follows:

+1. Their access level is *at least* as visible as the memberwise initializer.
+2. They do not have a behavior which prohibits memberwise initialization.
+3. The property **is not** annotated with the `@nomemberwise` attribute.
+4. The property **is not** included in the `@nomemberwise` attribute list attached of the initializer.
+If `super` is included in the `@nomemberwise`

+The parameters are synthesized in the parameter list in the location of the `...` placeholder.
+They are ordered as follows:

+1. All properties **without** default values precede properties **with** default values.
+2. Within each group, superclass properties precede subclass properties.
+3. Finally, follow declaration order

 This section of the document contains several examples of the solution in action.
+It *does not* cover every possible scenario.
+If there are concrete examples you are wondering about please post them to the list.
+I will be happy to discuss them and will add any examples we consider important to this section as the discussion progresses.

 Specific details on how synthesis is performed are contained in the detailed design.

 ### Replacing the current memberwise initializer